ahlstromcj/seq66/README.md

         editing, event-editing, play-lists, and session information.
     *   Each pattern slot can be colored; the color palette can be saved and modified.
+    *   Horizontal and vertical zoom in the pattern and song editors.
     *   A headless version can be built.

 ##  Configuration files